How Much Financial Assistance is Available?

 $10,894 is the average Community College of Aurora's first year financial aid deal.
 About 67.0% of freshman students get financial aid, most of which is loans.

 Financial aid helps lower the expense, or the full retail price of the college.
 However, be aware that the only real discounts off the cost of college are in the form of grants and scholarships.

 Worried about the student loans that might be part of a financing deal?
-See the average amount of debt per student at Community College of Aurora.
+See the average amount of debt per student at CCA.

-How Much Aid Is Offered in Scholarships & Grants?
+How Much CCA Aid Is Offered That Won't Put Me in Debt?

 These grants and scholarships consist of primarily federal grants, as well as some state and local awards.
 50.0% of freshmen at Community College of Aurora (182 total) received a federal grant, averaging $4,374.
 As well as grants, 19.0% of freshmen (68 total) received scholarships by the college, averaging $1,881 each.